All About Bone Metastases

 Bone metastases, also called "bone mets," occur when cancer cells break off from a primary tumor that is somewhere else in the body.
-These cells travel through the blood stream or lymph system to a part of the bone and become metastatic cancer cells.
+These cells travel through the bloodstream or lymph system to a part of the bone and become metastatic cancer cells.
 This is different than a primary bone tumor, which starts in the bone.
-When these cancer cells deposit themselves into bone, they release substances that turn on either osteoclasts or osteoblasts.
+When metastatic cancer cells reach the bones, they release substances that turn on either osteoclasts or osteoblasts.
 Osteoclasts lead to breakdown of bone without new bone being made, which weakens the bones.
-Osteoblasts being turned on leads to new bone being made without the breakdown of old bone first, which makes the bones become abnormally hard.
+Osteoblasts lead to new bone being made without the breakdown of old bone first, which makes the bones abnormally hard.

-Let's use an example to better understand metastases: a lung cancer is first formed in the lung tissue, but tumor cells can break off from the original mass and travel through the bloodstream or lymph system to other areas of the body, including the bone.
-This spreading of the tumor is known as "metastasis".
-When a lung cancer metastasizes to the bone, this "bone cancer" is actually lung cancer cells.
-If a pathologist took a biopsy of the bone lesion and looked at it under a microscope, it would look like lung cancer cells.
+Let's use an example to better understand metastases: a lung cancer is first formed in the lung tissue, but tumor cells can break off from the original mass and travel through the bloodstream or lymph system.
+These cells can make their way to other areas of the body, including the bone.
+This spreading of the tumor is known as "metastasis.”
+When a lung cancer metastasizes to the bone, this "bone cancer" is actually made up of lung cancer cells.
+If a pathologist looked at these cells under a microscope, they would look like lung cancer cells.
 It is important to understand the difference between primary bone tumors and bone metastases because they are treated differently.